-Schedule of Student Charges 2021-22
+Schedule of Student Charges 2022-23

 This Schedule of Student Charges is required by the State of California and shows the approximate total that must be paid to the school during the first year of enrollment.
+The charges are the same for all programs with the exception of the STRF fee as outlined below.
 The estimated budget which follows shows other expenses to be anticipated by students.

-Fee Name Amount Notes Tuition: \$0.00 Tuition charge is paid by full scholarship.
-No refund available.
-Housing: \$0.00 Housing costs (room and board) are paid by full grants.
-No refund available.
-Fees: Application Fee (for Fall 2020) \$140.00 Payable when submitting an application.
+Fee Name Amount Notes Tuition: \$55,000.00 Housing: Room \$14,000.00 Board \$7,000.00 Total: \$21,000.00 Fees: Application Fee (for Fall 2022) \$140.00 Payable when submitting an application.
 Enrollment (registration) Fee \$500.00 Payable upon committing to enroll into a program.
-Student Tuition Recovery Fee (STRF) \$0.00 Based on \$0 tuition charge.
-Program Required Expenses: Comprehensive Fee \$3,900.00 The Comprehensive Fee is mandatory and non-refundable.
-Health Insurance \$2,283/\$3,363 (if needed) In addition to the Comprehensive Fee, school policy requires all students to show acceptable proof of health insurance.
-This may be coverage provided under a parent's policy.
+Student Tuition Recovery Fee (STRF) \$202.50 Based on two dollar and fifty cents (\$2.50) per one thousand dollars (\$1,000) of institutional charges.
+Fees are per year, and students are charged the full amount for the duration of their program upon enrollment.
+The fee is nonrefundable.
+Program Required Expenses: Comprehensive Fee \$4,050.00 The Comprehensive Fee is mandatory.
+The Comprehensive Fee for the 2022-23 school year is \$4,050.
+The Comprehensive Fee supports costs associated with a comprehensive, supportive musical learning environment, including but not limited to student services, campus- wide wireless, technology, graduation and commencement fees, professional development opportunities, transcript requests, accompanying services, instrument maintenance and acquisition, wellness initiatives and services, hall usage, use of school recording equipment, tickets to musical performances, cable television, etc. Health Insurance \$2,430.00/ \$2,430.00/ In addition to the Comprehensive Fee, school policy requires all (if needed) students to show acceptable proof of health insurance.
+This may be (ii needed) coverage provided under a parent's policy.
 Students who cannot provide acceptable proof must purchase health insurance through the school's policy with Gallagher.
-The cost for 2021-2022 are \$2,283 for undergraduates and international students, and \$3,363 for domestic graduate students).
+The cost for 2022-2023 are \$2,430 for undergraduates and international students, and \$3,363 for domestic graduate students).
 Students who need financial assistance in meeting this obligation should apply for financial aid as detailed in the Student Catalog and Handbook.
-Residence Hall Damage Deposit \$250 A deposit is collected from all students living in the Residence Hall to cover any potential room or suite damages; charges assessed at the end of the school year will be deducted from this deposit.
-Books/music: \$500.00 Approximate total; cost of books may vary depending on program and year in program.
-Total: \$5,290 Approximate total due in first year (not including health insurance).
+Residence Hall Damage Deposit \$250.00 A depart is collected from all students living in the Desidence Hell to 7230.00 A deposit is collected from all students living in the Residence Hall to cover any potential room or suite damages; charges assessed at the First Voor Total for 2 Year Dragon CO1 24E 00 end of the school year will be deducted from this deposit.
+Approximate total due in first year (not including health insurance).
+First Year Total for 2 Year Program: First Year Total for 3 Year Program: \$81,345.00 \$81,540.50 Approximate total due in first year (not including health insurance).
+Approximate total due in first year (not including health insurance).
+First year Total for 4 Year Program: \$81,540.50 \$81,750.00 Approximate total due in first year (not including health insurance).
+Approximate total due in first year (not including health insurance).
+Total after First Year (All Programs): \$80,300.00 Approximate total due every year after the first year.